AztecProtocol/aztec-packages/yellow-paper/docs/contracts/index.md

 We will walk briefly through the steps of the diagram above.

 1. A portal contracts on L1 want to send a message for L2
-1. The inbox populates the message with `sender` information
+1. The L1 nbox populates the message with `sender` information
-1. The inbox contract inserts the message into its storage
+1. The L1 inbox contract inserts the message into its storage
 1. On the L2, as part of a rollup, a transaction tries to consume a message from the L2 outbox.
-1. The outbox ensures that the message is included, and that the caller is the recipient and knows the secret to spend.
+1. The L2 outbox ensures that the message is included, and that the caller is the recipient and knows the secret to spend.
 (This is practically done by the application circuit)
 1. The nullifier of the message is emitted to privately spend the message (This is practically done by the application circuit)
-1. As part of the transaction, the contract wish to send a message to L1
+1. The L2 contract wishes to send a message to L1
-1. The inbox populates the message with `sender` and `recipient` information
+1. The L2 inbox populates the message with `sender` and `recipient` information
-1. The inbox inserts the message into its storage
+1. The L2 inbox inserts the message into its storage
 1. The rollup circuit starts consuming the messages from the inbox
-1. The inbox deletes the messages from its storage
+1. The L2 inbox deletes the messages from its storage
 1. The rollup include messages from the L1 inbox that are to be inserted into the L2 outbox.
 1. The outbox state is updated to include the messages
 1. The rollup block is submitted to L1